hotwax/oms-documentation/user-manuals/how-to/Transfer-order-fulfillment.md

 8. Click on the `arrow icon` located at the bottom right corner of the page to complete the shipment.

-Once a partial ship transfer order item is processed, it will appear in the completed tab.
-No modifications can be made to the items after they have been shipped.
-However, adjustments can still be made to the transfer order itself.

 > [!NOTE]
 > Store associates are not allowed to insert more than the intended item quantities.
 The bar turns red if the user tries to overship item quantities.